k0retux/fuddly/docs/source/targets.rst

   .. seealso:: Refer also to the tutorial section :ref:`targets-def`
                that guides you through an example of network target.

+Feedback:
+  This target will automatically provide feedback on any network-related error encountered while delivering data to the target.

 Usage Example: